 In the few years that Dudley Academies Trust has been operational, our academies have made significant improvements in the results that our learners achieve and the performance of the academy overall.
-We have invested over $\pounds 10$ million in the fabric of our academies and the computing technology that our learners need.
+All four of our secondary academies are now above the national average for the progress made by learners during their time at school.
+We have invested over £15 million in the fabric of our academies and the computing technology that our learners need.
 At the same time, we have hired outstanding teaching professionals and academy leaders who will ensure that your children have access to learning that inspires them to work hard and progress.

-Education, however, is not just about teaching, IT and
+Education, however, is not just about teaching, IT and academy buildings.

-academy buildings.
 We are guided by a set of values which drive what we do and how we do it.
 We expect our learners to be driven and guided by these values as well.